ropensci-archive/outsider.devtools/README.md

 ## Build [`outsider`](https://github.com/AntonelliLab/outsider#readme) modules!

-This package aims to make it easier for `outsider` module developers to make their own modules.
-Build a module skeleton, check the file structures, test the module and upload it online.
+This package aims to make life easier for  those who wish to build their own `outsider` modules.
+In just a few function calls: build a module skeleton, check the file structures, test the module and upload it online!
+Top banana! :banana:

-Acquaint yourself with the steps by reading up on:
+Acquaint yourself better with all these steps by reading up on:

 * ["The Basics"](https://antonellilab.github.io/outsider.devtools/articles/basic.html)
 * ["The Advanced Details"](https://antonellilab.github.io/outsider.devtools/articles/advanced.html)

-Happy building!
+Happy building! :wrench:

 ## Install